Sell from home · For home bakers & cooks

 What if I need 2 days’ notice for sourdough?

 Set the minimum notice hours on each product (1 to 168 hours).
-Buyers literally can’t pick a delivery time inside that window.
+Buyers can’t pick a delivery time inside that window.

 How do buyers find me?